 Fayette Is Rural, Where Can My Student Buy Food, Go Shopping, Etc?

 Fayette has a grocery store called Gavin’s INC within walking distance from the campus.
 West Union and Oelwein also have a variety of grocery stores and small shopping stores.
-Students are able to sign up in The Office of Student Development for the free mall trip every Sunday that takes them to Waterloo, Cedar Rapids, Dubuque, or Iowa City.
+Students are able to sign up in The Office of Student Development for the mall trip every Sunday that takes them to Waterloo, Cedar Rapids, Coralville, Independence or Decorah.

 Who Can I Call If I Have A Residence Life Oriented Complaint?